yuki-koyama/sequential-line-search/README.md

 See `src/acquisition-function.cpp` for details.

+### Acquisition Function Choices

+The following acquisition functions are supported:

+- Expected improvement (EI) [default; used in the original paper]
+- Gaussian process upper confidence bound (GP-UCB)

 ### Search Space

 This implementation assumes that the search space is always [0, 1]^D. When you want to handle a different search space, you need to normalize the target space into [0, 1]^D manually.